ManvishK7122/Data-Job-Salary-Analysis/README.md

 ## Conclusions

-### Summary/EDA insights
+### Summary/EDA Conclusion

-- Across our 3 job roles, the distribution of employees within each size of company is heavily skewed towards **Medium** sized companies.
+- Across our 3 job families, the distribution of employees within each size of company is heavily skewed towards **Medium** sized companies.
-- When looking at the distribution of employees across the different levels of experience, the majority of employees are primarily senior level positions and mid/intermediate level after.
+- When looking at the distribution of employees across the different levels of experience, the majority of employees are **primarily Senior** level positions and **Mid/Intermediate** level after.
-- When looking at Harvards statement towards the demand of
+- In retrospect to Harvard's statement towards the demand of big data jobs increasing, the **increase in average salary** across the years observed (2020-2023) proves that the demand for these big data jobs are continuing to rise.
+  - This statement is true across the 3 different job families explored in this study.
+- Observing the distribution of employees across the different levels of remoteness, the dataset's level of employeement is heavily skewed towards **On-site** and **Remote** roles across the job families.

+### Recommendations